Pedro-Nuno-Teixeira/chatGPT_sentiment_analysis/README.md

 ## Data

 The data used was generated for testing pourposes.
-For a quick trial, I provide a small file and a big one, both with the respective results of the analysis performed.
-If you want to run the the scrip yourself, you can use the 'sample.csv' file.
+For a quick trial, I provide a very small dataset and a bigger one, both with the respective results of the analysis performed.
+If you want to run the the scrip yourself, you can use the 'sample.csv' file or simply delete the "sentiment" column:

 -   data.csv
 -   mini_data.csv